rberenguel/hticketiser/README.md

 #### Why not just ignore Jira?

 Well, planning projects requires writing tickets.
 In particular, there are some kind of tickets product owners can't write.
 The very technical in particular, and if I need to write them, I want to avoid as much as possible having to click in 25 different places and wait for a not-very-fast-API.

+#### What is this [Stan](stan.html) file?

+I have started using [Stan](https://github.com/kowainik/stan) after a suggestion from Reddit when I shared my project there (I got a lot of useful suggestions and I will try to implement/use them all as time allows).
+It is a static code analyzer that suggests safety/performance improvements, seems very slick so far.